-These are Check Engine light symbols, some of the oldest and easily the most common and recognizable of the symbols that you may see.
+These are all versions of the dreaded Check Engine symbols, some of the oldest and easily the most common and recognizable of the symbols that you may see.
 The word “Check” may appear inside the image of the sideways engine, or below, or not at all.